You’ve decided to purchase your first home. Congratulations! You will now join the millions of first time home buyers!

 Another program to help rural South Dakota development, as well as keep housing markets in larger cities stable, is the South Dakota’s Homes Are Possible Inc. (HAPI) program.
 There is one just for Brown County, and then a separate one for the rest of South Dakota – here are the details.

-Research demonstrated that even though first time home buyers are able to make monthly payments on a new home, they may not have enough saved for a down payment.
-Because of this revelation, development of HAPI ensued.
+The research demonstrated that even though first time home buyers are able to make monthly payments on a new home, they may not have enough saved for a down payment.
+Because of this revelation, the development of HAPI ensued.
 This award comes in the form of a $3,500 forgivable grant.

 🙋 What is GROW South Dakota?